darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 }
 ```

-This is especially handy for orginizating large projects, or including scripts between projects, or more commonly including the `LibraryBase.cs` provided by Sansar for creating [Script Library (aka simple scripts)](simple-scripts.md) compatible scripts.
+This is especially handy for orginizating large projects, or including scripts between projects, or more commonly including the `LibraryBase.cs` provided by Sansar for creating [Script Library](simple-scripts.md) compatible scripts (aka Simple Scripts).

 ## Script Parameters

-Scripts can have parameters that are exposed in the scene editor when attaching the scripting to an object, which basically allows for adding user configuration to scripts before the script is excuted in the experience.
+Scripts can have parameters that are exposed in the scene editor when attaching the scripting to an object, which basically allows for adding user configuration to scripts before the script is executes in the experience.

 Parameters are basically public variables on the main `SceneObjectScript` class, that must follow a few requirements.
 An example usage of a parameter is as follows: